Badgerati/Fogg/README.md

 First, we'll look at the `provisioners` section.
 This section is a key-value map of paths to PowerShell Desired State Configuration or Custom scripts.
 If a path is invalid Fogg will fail.
 The names (`remoting` and `web`) are used in the `vms` section to specify which provisioning scripts need to be run for provisioning.

 For example, the provisioner of `"web": "dsc: .\\WebServer.ps1"` is called `web`, will provision via `PowerShell DSC` using the `.\WebServer.ps1` script.
 Other than `dsc` you can also use a `custom` provisioner type which will allow you to use your own PS1/BAT scripts.

+If the paths specified are relative, then they are required to be relative to the configuration file's location.

 ### OS